Aratek_logo

 5) Enhanced Compliance:

 eKYC simplifies the compliance with KYC regulations.
-Digital records are easier to maintain, retrieve, and audit, helping organizations stay on the right side of KYC and anti-money laundering laws.
+Digital records are easier to maintain, retrieve, and audit, helping organizations stay on the right side of KYC and Anti-Money Laundering (AML) laws.

 For Customers